bogdan-szabo-sociomantic/ocean-1/README.rst

   using the latest Tango but you still provide a local Tango instance as dependency, the local version will be used as before.

+  A new *option* was added to enable DMD warnings while compiling, just call ``make W=1`` to enable them.
+We are moving towards to enable warnings by default in a non distant future so it is recommended to compile with this option from time to time and start squashing warnings sooner than later.

 ``script/Makd.mak``
   This is a new build system, a replacement for ``script/common.mk`` providing all the features from it and much more.
 At this stage is still considered